-Object • Affection: Moments with ancestors [物意•傳情] engages the viewer in a journey of spiritual wandering with the ancestors.
-It showcases a selection from a body of work begun in 2012.
-English and Chinese bilingual textual materials are employed to contextualise visual materials.
+Object • Affection: Dialogues with ancestors [物語 • 人情] engages the viewer in a journey of spiritual wandering with the ancestors.
+It showcases a selection of new work, completed after last year’s September exhibition at the Lakes District Museum and Gallery.
+English words and Chinese characters* are employed to contextualise visual materials.

-Bilingual text is featured in the exhibition and project.
-The Chinese is presented in both traditional and simplified characters.
-Traditional Chinese is a cultural representation of the Chinese in New Zealand, overseas Chinese of the early generations, and of myself, from Hong Kong.
-Simplified Chinese is the current formal language used in China, and is practised by the majority of the Chinese population, worldwide.
-Romanisation of the Chinese names is not standardised Mandarin Pinyin but is as supplied by each family and reflects the dialect of its home county.
+* Bilingual text is featured in the exhibition and project.
+In the exhibition, the Chinese is presented in traditional characters.
+On the website www.objectaffection.com, it is presented in both traditional and simplified characters.
+Traditional Chinese is a cultural representation of the Chinese in New Zealand, of early generations, of Chinese overseas and of course myself, from Hong Kong.
+Simplified Chinese is the current formal language used in China, and by the majority of Chinese, worldwide.
+Romanisation of the Chinese names here is not standardised Mandarin Pinyin but as supplied by each family and therefore, the spelling reflects the dialect of each home county.